Inverse element

 Inverses are commonly used in groups—where every element is invertible, and rings—where invertible elements are also called units.
 They are also commonly used for operations that are not defined for all possible operands, such as inverse matrices and inverse functions.
 This has been generalized to category theory, where, by definition, an isomorphism is an invertible morphism.

 The word 'inverse' is derived from inversus that means 'turned upside down', 'overturned'.
 This may take its origin from the case of fractions, where the (multiplicative) inverse is obtained by exchanging the numerator and the denominator (the inverse of $\tfrac x y$ is $\tfrac y x$).

 Definitions and basic properties

 The concepts of inverse element and invertible element are commonly defined for binary operations that are everywhere defined (that is, the operation is defined for any two elements of its domain).
-However, these concepts are commonly used with partial operations, that is operations that are not defined everywhere.
+However, these concepts are also commonly used with partial operations, that is operations that are not defined everywhere.
 Common examples are matrix multiplication, function composition and composition of morphisms in a category.
 It follows that the common definitions of associativity and identity element must be extended to partial operations; this is the object of the first subsections.